MJHendricks/BLOKS/README.md

 # BLOKS
-retro style Tetris-based game made for educational purposes.
+Retro style Tetris-based game made for educational purposes.
 Contains a lot of useful reusable code to speed up future projects.

 If you would like to play the game the controls are as follows: